vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 ## Custom Certificates <a id="customcerts"></a>

 If you intend to use a custom certificate, the vSphere Integrated Containers appliance supports PEM encoded PKCS#1 and PEM encoded PKCS#8 formats for TLS private keys.
 If you provide a PKCS#1 format certificate, vSphere Integrated Containers converts it to PKCS8 format.
 The appliance uses a single TLS certificate for all of the services that run in the appliance.

+## User Accounts for VCH Deployment and Operation <a id="users"></a>

+A VCH requires the appropriate permissions in vSphere to perform  tasks during VCH deployment and operation.
+Deployment of a VCH requires a user account with vSphere administrator privileges.
+However, day-to-day operation of a VCH requires fewer vSphere permissions than deployment.
+Consequently, you can configure a VCH to use different user accounts for deployment and for day-to-day operation.
+If you choose to use different accounts, the user account to use for day-to-day operation must exist before you deploy the VCH.
+For information about the operations user, see [Create the Operations User Account](create_ops_user.md).